 What does the certificate look like?

 Here is a sample of what an ICAL certificate looks like.
-Depending on the course you take the certificate may have a different title; the student name will be yours and under this is your unique ICAL TEFL ID number.
+Depending on the course you take the certificate may have a different title; the student name will be yours and under this will be your unique ICAL TEFL ID number.
 Finally the date will be when the certificate was issued.

 Can I get my Certificate as hardcopy in the post?

 By default, ICAL graduation papers (Certificate, Marksheet & Reference Letter) are sent in electronic format.
 However if you prefer to receive them as hardcopy we can arrange that for you.